Tagussan/AcademicSearchOnGateway/README_en.md

 - [New VPN Gateway service](https://twitter.com/gacos_utokyo/status/1250342624734507010) was published and now available in this plugin(2020/4/15)
 - Added the section Other universities.
 Added the links to the Osaka University (2020/4/16)
 - Added English README (2021/05/24)
+- Now this plugin uses [EZproxy](https://www.lib.u-tokyo.ac.jp/en/library/literacy/user-guide/campus/offcampus/ezproxy).
+The current SSL-VPN Gateway service will be over at the end of the fiscal year, and the old version of this plugin will be unavailable.
+Please update this plugin and switch to EZproxy.
+(2021/09/29)